JeffDess/redmine-kroki/readme.md

 * 📊 Renders 30+ diagram types including Mermaid, PlantUML, BPMN, Excalidraw and Draw.io/Diagrams.net (experimental).
 * 🚀 Offloads the rendering of diagrams to external servers.
-No dependency to download.
+No dependencies to download.
 * 📥 Embeds SVG markup in the page, so it's versioned with at every save and there are files to deal with!